kattrali/fuller.li/content/posts/how-does-browserid-work.rst

 :category: Security
 :tags: BrowserID, OpenID, Security

-This article will explain how cryptography behind BrowserID works, and lightly cover why BrowserID is a better alternative to OpenID.
+This article will explain how the cryptography behind BrowserID works, and lightly cover why BrowserID is a better alternative to OpenID.

 A website will ask your browser for a BrowserID assertion via JavaScript.
 This will either use a native BrowserID API in your browser, or it will use